kpirabaharan/MCPs/README.md

 - **HTTP (separate server process)**
   - Activate the server environment (`cd weather-mcp-server && source .venv/bin/activate`).
   - Start the server in HTTP mode, for example: `fastmcp run server.py:mcp --transport http --port 8000` (or adjust the command to your preferred runner/port).
+  - Alternatively, build the Docker image in `weather-mcp-server/` (it defaults to stdio; pass `--transport http ...` after the image name to host over HTTP).
   - In a second shell, activate the client environment and run: `uv run client.py http://localhost:8000/mcp` (set `MCP_HTTP_HEADERS` if your server requires auth headers).
   - Because HTTP transport expects an already running server, confirm the server process is healthy before starting the client.